NHACP-IF/NHACP-specification/nhacp-specification.md

 While NHACP-0.0 had a slot allocated in the STORAGE-OPEN request for flags, it did not define any flags.
-Network adapters that support NHACP-0.0 SHOULD ignore the flags field and assume O_RDWR+O_CREAT for connections in NHACP-0.0 mode.
+Network adapters that support NHACP-0.0 SHOULD ignore the flags field and assume O_RDWR+O_CREAT for NHACP-0.0 sessions.

 There are some considerations around a file object's attributes that need to be considered that impact client-visible file behavior: